-The Board of Directors has evaluated and approved the organisational, administrative and accounting structure, with particular regard to the internal control system and conflict of interest management of the Issuer and Group companies.
+The Board of Directors has evaluated and approved the organisational, administrative and accounting structure, with particular regard to the internal control system and the risk and conflict of interest management of the Issuer and Group companies.
 The evaluation was conducted with the aid of the internal control and risk management committee which, during its meetings, verified the effective functioning of the internal control system on an ongoing basis.

-On 27 October 2017, the Board of Directors conducted its annual assessment, pursuant to application criterion 1.C.1 g) of the Code and concluded that the size, composition and functioning of the Board of Directors and its committees were suited to the Company's management and organisational requirements.
-The assessment took account of the professional characteristics and managerial and professional experience of its members and considered the fact that the current Board of Directors is composed of eleven directors, seven of whom are non-executive directors (with four of them independent directors), in accordance with the criteria set forth in Art.
-148 (3) of the TUF and the Code.
-In conducting this assessment, the Board was assisted by the work done by the internal control and risk management committee and the experience of its members.
-This analysis was carried out taking account of the complexity and size of the Company and the Group.
+On 8 October 2018, the Board of Directors conducted its annual assessment, pursuant to application criterion 1.C.1 g) of the Code and concluded that the size, composition and functioning of the Board of Directors and its committees were adequate for to the Company's management and organisational requirements.
+The assessment took account of the professional characteristics and managerial and professional experience of its members and considered the fact that the current Board of Directors is composed of ten directors, six of whom are non-executive directors (with four of them independent directors), in accordance with the criteria set forth in Art.
+148 (3) of the Consolidated Finance Act and in the Code.
+In conducting this assessment, the Board did not use the assistance of external consultants.
+This analysis was carried out taking account of the complexity and size of the Company and the Group, as well as the residual period of appointment of the Board.
 As part of its duties, the Board of Statutory Auditors verified the proper application of the criteria and procedures adopted by the Board of Directors in assessing the independence of its members.